lovindata/interview-nba5years/README.md

 # Want to run or modify the application yourself ?

 - Install Python 3.7.1 or Use an Python virtual environnement with Python 3.7.1 (Advised)
+- Clone the project to your `directory`
+- From your `directory`, run `cd interview-nba5years` a first time
 - Install the requirements with `pip install -r requirements.txt`
-- Clone the project to your `directory`
-- From your `directory`, run `cd interview-nba5years/interview-nba5years`
+- From your `directory`, run `cd interview-nba5years` a second time
 - Then run `uvicorn restapi:app --reload`
 - From a web navigator go to `http://127.0.0.1:8000/docs`
 - Happy coding! 😊😊😊